fredpchang/FlightHopper/README.md

 ## FlightScraper.java (Setup Python3 Environment)
 1. Download Canopy (*https://store.enthought.com/downloads/*)
+2. Locate your Python path.
+These are known paths for Windows/Mac, however, the exact path is not guaranteed and the user will need to locate where their Canopy Python installation is relative to their machine.

+Mac: * /Users/yourNameHere/Library/Enthought/Canopy/edm/envs/User/bin/python3 *
+Windows:

-2. Setup command string to be: *"/Users/yourNameHere/Library/Enthought/Canopy/edm/envs/User/bin/python3 expedia.py jfk sea 05/16/2019"*
+3. Setup command string to be: *"/Users/yourNameHere/Library/Enthought/Canopy/edm/envs/User/bin/python3"* **

+**This command is located in scraperPyHelper() method.

 --------------------------------------------------------------